 The other industries including the power, agriculture, and Oil will start to use Inspur’s Tiansuo K1 system, as mentioned in the report.

-The government of China is reviewing whether the domestic banks reliance on high-end server from IBM compromises the nation’s financial security.
+The government of China is reviewing whether the domestic bank’s reliance on the high-end server from IBM compromises the nation’s financial security.

 IBI Times also reported that the Chinese government has asked banking officials in the country to replace the IBM servers with those that are being made locally.